mithyer/Inf.c/README.md

 ### How do we use this information?

 The web server logs will be used for traffic analysis.
-The names you enter for the high score lists in our apps are used for that purpose only.
+The  infomation you choose for the high score lists in our apps are used for that purpose only.
 You are free to enter any handle you wish.

 ### Do we disclose or otherwise share information with third parties?